Medical expert of the article

 Development of refraction

-Refraction Study
+Refraction study

-The study of refraction in children has a number of characteristics.
-First, it is not always possible to give a subjective assessment of vision, and secondly, the influence of the habitual tonus of accommodation determines the determination of different refractions in natural conditions and with drug paresis of accommodation (cycloplegia).
-Until recently, only the reliable cycloplegic agent was considered atropine.
-In our country, till now, for standard cycloplegia, a 3-day (2 times a day) instillation of atropine into the conjunctival sac is taken.
-The concentration of the solution depends on the age: up to 1 year - 0.1%, up to 3 years - 0.3%, up to 7 years - 0.5%, over 7 years - 1%.
-Negative moments of atropinization are well known: the possibility of general intoxication, as well as a long accommodation cutoff.
-At present, for the induction of cycloplegia, short-term agents are increasingly used: 1% cyclopentolate (cyclomed) and 0.5-1% tropicamide (midriacil).
-Cyclopentolate in the depth of cycloplegic action is close to atropine, tropicamide is much weaker, for the study of refraction in children it is rarely used.
+The study of refraction in children has a number of features.
+Firstly, it is not always possible to give a subjective assessment of vision, secondly, the influence of the habitual tone of accommodation determines the determination of different refraction in natural conditions and with drug-induced paresis of accommodation (cycloplegia).
+Until recently, atropine was considered the only reliable cycloplegic agent.
+In our country, a 3-day (2 times a day) instillation of atropine into the conjunctival sac is still considered standard cycloplegia.
+In this case, the concentration of the solution depends on age: up to 1 year - 0.1%, up to 3 years - 0.3%, up to 7 years - 0.5%, over 7 years - 1%.
+The negative aspects of atropinization are well known: the possibility of general intoxication, as well as prolonged paresis of accommodation.
+Currently, short-acting agents are increasingly used to induce cycloplegia: 1% cyclopentolate (cyclomed) and 0.5-1% tropicamide (mydriacil).
+Cyclopentolate is close to atropine in terms of the depth of its cycloplegic action, tropicamide is significantly weaker, and is rarely used to study refraction in children.

-Correction of abnormalities of refraction in children
+Correction of refractive errors in children

 What's bothering you?